lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Payload Length field

-If the LPWAN technology do not add padding, this field can be elided for the transmission on the LPWAN network.
+If the LPWAN technology does not add padding, this field can be elided for the transmission on the LPWAN network.
 The LC recompute the original payload length value.
 The TV is not set, the MO is set to "ignore" and the CDF is "compute-IPv6-length".

-if the payload is small, the TV can be set to 0x0000, the MO set to "MSB" and the CDF to "LSB".
+If the payload is small, the TV can be set to 0x0000, the MO set to "MSB (16-s)" and the CDF to "LSB (s)".
+The s parameter depends of the maximum packet length.

 On other cases, the length must be sent and the CDF is replaced by "value-sent".